cysouw/diathesis/text/c05_case.md

 ### [ NA ] Nominative+accusative

 The verbs in this class are strict transitives: they need a nominative subject argument and an additional accusative argument.
 Further arguments are not allowed, and no governed prepositions are allowed either.
 It turns out that this group is not very large, because very many verbs allow for dative arguments (traditionally called 'free' datives) or alternations with governed prepositions.
 For example, an apparently typical transitive verb like *bauen* 'to build' allows for a dative to mark the beneficiary of the building, as in *Ich baue dir ein Haus* 'I will build a house for you' (see [@sec:prepositions-benefactive-dative]).
 Conversely, there are also many apparently typical transitive verbs that can just as well be used without accusative object, including well-known ambitransitive verbs like *essen* 'to eat' (see [@sec:case-accusative-drop]).
 All such verbs are discussed in their respective sections.
-Still, even with all such verbs removed, the current set of 'pure' transtive verbs can easily be extended and the current listing is not at all intended to be complete.
+Still, even with all such verbs removed, the current set of 'pure' transitive verbs can easily be extended and the current listing is not at all intended to be complete.

 The number of monomorphemic 'strictly' transitive verbs seems to be very limited.
 Preverbs (see Chapter [-@sec:preverbs]) regularly induce an applicative alternation and subsequently often lexicalise, leading to transitive verbs [@next a,b].